evidhai/notes-techpechu-com/pages/Service Health Dashboard.md

 - status.aws.amazon.com -> gives you the health status of all aws service globally
 - ![image.png](../assets/image_1651081444619_0.png)
 - Personalised Health Dashboard
-	- We can use personalised health dashboard to know the status of
+	- We can use personalised health dashboard to know the status of resources within our AWS account
+	- Cloudwatch event -> service name Health can be used to send notification if any alert on our personal dashboard